grafana/thema/docs/authoring.md

 This isn't a valid lineage, though. `secondfield` is required and lacks a default, which means that valid instances of `0.0` will be invalid with respect to `0.1`.
 Our change is backward incompatible, which breaks the rules of thema.

-You can fix this using one of three possibilities:
+There are three approaches to fixing this:
 - make `secondfield` optional
-- give `secondfield` a default
+- give `secondfield` a default[^defaultcompat]
 - start a new sequence

 ## Optional fields